bioinformatics-centre/AsmVar/README.md

 AsmVar
 ==========

-AsmVar is a software for detecting variants, including Indel & SV, base on long sequence(or de novo Assembly) alignement.
+AsmVar is a software for discovery, genotyping and characterization of structural variants and novel sequence at single nucleotide resolution from de novo assemblies on a population scale

-How about rename __AsmVar__ to be __ACTK:__ Assembly sequence variants calling toolkit ?

 LICENSE
 --------
 Copyright &copy; 2014-2015

-__Author & contributors:__ Shujia Huang, Siyang Liu, Weijian Ye & Junhua Rao   <br/>
+__Author & contributors:__ Shujia Huang, Siyang Liu, Junhua Rao & Weijian Ye (Contribute equally)  <br/>
 __Contact              :__ liusiyang.ocean@gmail.com & huangshujia@genomics.cn <br/>
 __Institute            :__ BGI & KU                                            <br/>
 __Last Version         :__ 2014-05-30                                          <br/>

 Contribution
 ------------
 The AsmVar is developed for the DanishPanGenome project in GenomeDK platform.
-This manuscript is written by [Siyang Liu](https://github.com/SiyangLiu) independently supervised by Anders Krogh.
 The AsmVar software construction, applications, statistical methods and the evaluation protocols are established by [Siyang Liu](https://github.com/SiyangLiu) and [Shujia Huang](https://github.com/ShujiaHuang), Junhua Rao and [Weijian Ye](https://github.com/WeijianYe) led by [Siyang Liu](https://github.com/SiyangLiu) and [Shujia Huang](https://github.com/ShujiaHuang).
 The coding contributions for different modules are written in the source code title.
-Most of the initial codes are written in C++, python and perl by [Shujia Huang](https://github.com/ShujiaHuang) and perl, python and R by [Siyang Liu](https://github.com/SiyangLiu), [Weijian Ye](https://github.com/WeijianYe) and Junhua Rao.
+Most of the initial codes are written in C++, python and perl by [Shujia Huang](https://github.com/ShujiaHuang) and perl, python and R by [Siyang Liu](https://github.com/SiyangLiu)(especially SV discovery and genotyping, heavily before Sep, 2013), Junhua Rao (especially SV mechanism), [Weijian Ye](https://github.com/WeijianYe) (especially Ancestral state and Novel sequence) .
 [Shujia Huang](https://github.com/ShujiaHuang) takes charge of the software architecture and the efficiency of the algorithms.
 The AsmVar is under active development at the moment, dedicated to provide population-scale exact breakpoint variants called from de novo assemblies or long read technology such as illumine molecule and CG LFR.
+This documentation is written by [Siyang Liu](https://github.com/SiyangLiu) independently supervised by Anders Krogh.

 Usage
 -----